 Early Life

-James Carr Walton, known as Jim, was born on June 7, 1948, in Newport, Arkansas.
-He is the youngest son of Sam Walton, the co-founder of Walmart, and Helen Walton.
-Growing up in a business-oriented environment, Jim developed an early interest in retail and entrepreneurship.
-He graduated from Bentonville High School in 1965 and earned a bachelor's degree in Business Administration in Marketing from the University of Arkansas in Fayetteville in 1971.
+James Carr Walton was born on June 7, 1948, in Newport, Arkansas, to Sam Walton, the founder of Walmart, and Helen Walton.
+He graduated from Bentonville High School and earned a bachelor's degree in business administration in marketing from the University of Arkansas in 1971.

 Rise to Success